-- 1. Under a mandate from the Examination Board ESL, the Department for Exam Administration ESL may determine that the final assessment has been administered, after ascertaining that the exam candidate meets the conditions of Article 2. - 2.
-If the Department for Exam Administration ESL concludes that the exam candidate meets condition a. but does not meet condition b., it has the following options: - (a) if the study result has not been registered under the programme's examination syllabus, the Department for Exam Administration ESL may still do so with the Examination Board ESL's consent; - (b) if the exam candidate is not duly registered, the Department for Exam Administration ESL may request the exam candidate to still do so. - 3.
-For students who finalise their programme with the determination of a sufficient grade for their thesis after defence of the thesis in front of the graduation committee, this will be the date on which the Department for examination administration concludes that the exam candidate meets the conditions of Article 2 will be the date of the final assessment.
+- 1. Under a mandate from the Examination Board ESL, the Department for Exam Administration ESL may determine that the final assessment has been administered, after ascertaining that the student meets the conditions of Article 2. - 2.
+If the Department for Exam Administration ESL concludes that the student meets condition a. but does not meet condition b., it has the following options:

+(a) if the study result has not been registered under the programme's examination syllabus, the Department for Exam Administration ESL may still do so with the Examination Board ESL's consent;

+(b) if the student is not duly registered, the Department for Exam Administration ESL may request the student to still do so.

+3. For students who finalise their programme with the determination of a sufficient grade for their thesis after defence of the thesis in front of the graduation committee, this will be the date on which the Department for examination administration concludes that the student meets the conditions of Article 2 will be the date of the final assessment.